 This one is topped with homemade cranberry sauce (but you can use canned!
 I love cranberry sauce and am always looking for ways to use it), sliced pears and chunks of Brie.
 It’s quick and easy to make but is a show-stopper.
 Or a book-club stopper.
 When I brought it into the room, everyone stopped talking and started eating.

 You’re so going to love this one!

 - 2 Tbsp. olive oil, divided

-- 1 lb. pizza dough (store-bought or homemade)
+- 1 lb. pizza dough (store-bought or this pizza dough recipe)

 - 1/2 cup whole berry cranberry sauce (canned or homemade)

 - 1/4 lb.
 Brie, sliced and then cut into small pieces